TheBestTvarynka/tbt/content/posts/miri/index.md

 # Limitations

 * **Miri can execute only Rust code.** It means you don't have access to all functions from `libc` or any other foreign functions (system API, FFI).
 Miri can open the file or read the environment variable.
-But you can not make a TCP connection, for example.
+But you can not establish a TCP connection, for example.
 It's another reason to write [low-coupled code with high cohesion](https://stackoverflow.com/q/14000762/9123725).
 * **Miri can not ensure that your program is sound.** From Miri [README.md](https://github.com/rust-lang/miri?tab=readme-ov-file#miri):
   >  [Soundness](https://rust-lang.github.io/unsafe-code-guidelines/glossary.html#soundness-of-code--of-a-library) is the property of never causing undefined behavior when invoked from arbitrary safe code, even in combination with other sound code.
 In contrast, Miri can just tell you if *a particular way of interacting with your code* (e.g., a test suite) causes any undefined behavior.
 It is up to you to ensure sufficient coverage.
 * **Miri can be slow on big/heavy tests.** It's because Miri is *an interpreter* for Rust's mid-level intermediate representation.
 It means that the code is not compiled to ASM and is not executed directly on the CPU.